 By the end of 2020, 5.8 billion automotive and enterprise devices were on the Internet of Things (IoT).
 As the adoption rate of IoT devices dramatically increases, the risk of DDoS attacks is surging accordingly.
 DDoS attacks aim to disrupt and shut down the traffic of a targeted server, service, or network by overwhelming it with internet traffic.
 This leaves the victim’s server or network vulnerable which forces them offline.

 Best practices and solutions for protecting against cybersecurity threats

 As cyber threats become more sophisticated and continue to grow in volume, organizations should consider the steps they can take to ensure their network is secure.
-Let’s take a look at best practices for protecting against existing and emerging threats:
+Let’s take a look at best practices for protecting against (and/or managing) existing and emerging cyber threats: